griffincalme/griffincalme.github.io/README.md

 # griffincalme.github.io
-Personal Blog Site on Programming in Science and Medicine
+A Personal Blog Site on Programming in Science and Medicine